 Cruise ships to Pulau Bawean Island Island dock (anchor) at Sangkapura - port town on the southern coast.

 Port Pulau Bawean Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Pulau Bawean Island, Sangkapura, Indonesia.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Pulau Bawean Island, Sangkapura, Java Indonesia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.